webpapaya/fhs-slides/master_2_functional_programming_in_js.md

 ## (MMT-M2018)

 ---
 ## Roadmap

 - Functional Programming introduction
 - Eventstorming Session
 - Use results from Eventstorming in Typescript
 - Debugging in JS

 ---
+# FP vs. OOP (TODO: add OOP description From: TS FP Book)

+> FP tries to reduce the number of places where state changes happen.

+---
 # Why functional programming